sarvan-2187/Bookmrk/README.md

 ## License & Contact

-This project is open source.
+This project is open source under MIT License.

 For questions, issues, or contributions, open an issue or pull request in the repository.